How Do You Interpret a Base Currency Exchange Rate Quotes

 This is the second currency in a pair (USD).
 The Quote shows the value of the base currency in relation to the second currency.

-Base Currency Exchange Rate - Example of exchange rates on MT4 Software
+Base Currency Exchange Rate - Example illustration of exchange rates on MetaTrader 4 Platform

-Market Watch Window in MetaTrader 4 - Base Currency Exchange Rate
+Market Watch Window on MT4 - Base Currency Exchange Rate

-The above are examples of EURUSD & GBPUSD pairs.
+The above are examples of EURUSD and GBPUSD pairs.

-The Base Currency Exchange Rate Quotes are shown as above, there is the Bid, the price at which you buy and Ask, the price at which you sell.
-The difference between these two quotes is the spread.
-Spread is the small markup that the online broker puts before selling to you.
-This spread is how brokers make profit.
+The Base Currency Exchange Rate Quotes are shown as above, there's the Bid, the price at which you buy and Ask, the price at which you sell.
+The difference between these 2 quotes is the spread.
+Spread is the small mark-up that the online broker puts before selling to you.
+This spread is how online brokers make profit.

-Where to Get Forex Quotes from MetaTrader 4
+Where to Get and Find Quotes from MetaTrader 4

-To get the Base Currency Exchange Rate quotes display window on the MetaTrader 4 software, follow these instructions, Click 'View' Menu as illustrated below, then click 'Market Watch' window.
+To get the Base Currency Exchange Rate quotes display window on the MT4 platform software, follow these guidelines, Click 'View' Menu as shown below, then click 'Market Watch' window.

 Base Currency Exchange Rate From Market Watch

-The Market Watch panel will display all the Forex quotes of the various currency pairs as shown below.
+The Market-Watch panel will display all the Forex quotes of the various currency pairs such as shown below.

-Listing of Currency Quotes Displayed in MetaTrader 4 - Base Currency Exchange Rate
+Listing of Currency Quotes Displayed on MT4 Platform - Base Currency Exchange Rate

 5 decimal Fractions Quote - Fraction of a Pip Quoting of Base Currency Exchange Rate